jmarrietar/BunnyTest/README.md

 **[CODE](#code)**

-#How I did it:
+##How I did it:

 #####Here is my code -> [CODE LINK](../master/src/java/com/virchgrave/serviceResource.java)

-I made the decision to use Java as my language for the algorithm and  later needed to research a little how to make REST API in JAVA with apache and made the configurations.<sup>[1]</sup>
+I made the decision to use Java as my language for the algorithm and  later did a little research on how to make REST in JAVA with apache and did the configurations.<sup>[1]</sup>

-First I made a function that check if a number is a Palindrome.
-Second a for sentence the x to y numbers and check first if the decimal number if a palindrome, if that is the case, it will check if the binary of the number is a palindrome.
-If the two conditions are true it is added to a Json Object (number in binary and decimal format).Lastly, I count the times this happens in total  and added this information to the Json Object as well.
-When the for condition ends, i return the Json object.
+My approach was first make a function that check if a number is a **Palindrome**.
+Second, I implemented a  **for** sentence, from x to y numbers and check in each one if the number is a palindrome, if that is the case, it will check if the binary of that number is a *palindrome* too.
+If the **two** conditions are true it is added to a Json Object (number in binary and decimal format).Lastly, I count the times this happens in total  and added this information to the Json Object as well.
+When the for condition ends, it returns the Json object.

-#CODE
+##CODE
-I used a built in function in java that reverse strings and another that convert decimal to binary.
+I used two built in function in java that reverse strings and another that convert decimal to binary.

-IsPalindrome function
+######IsPalindrome function
+It returns true if number is a palindrome and false otherwise.

 ```java
     public static boolean isPalindrome(String numero) {
         StringBuffer NumeroBuffer = new StringBuffer(numero);